ladak100/ladak100.github.io/todayi.md

 ### Today, I...
 #### May 2024
+Tuesday May 7th, 2024:
+- Today, I was productive
+- Today, I got contacted by a recruiter
+- Today, I didn't eat enough
+- Today, I felt time pass very quickly

+Monday May 6th, 2024:
+- Today, I was quite productive
+- Today, I went to the gym

 Sunday May 5th, 2024:
 - Today, I relapsed for 5 hours. time for a great reset
 - Today, I caught up on all my chores